IF YOU ARE SUFFERING A BEHAVIORAL HEALTH COUNSELING EMERGENCY PLEASE CALL 911 IMMEDIATELY

 filler@godaddy.com

 Our regional ARMOR Response vehicles are dispatched through First Responder Trauma Counselors member agencies.
-This includes our clinicians and Peer Support personnel.
+This includes our service providers and Peer Support personnel.

 The vehicles are piloted by a Peer Support Team member and medical staff (paramedics, nurse practitioners, or medical doctors), all graduates of FRTC's 40-Hour National Peer Support Academy.
 The vehicles are equipped to address most medical/behavioral health needs of the patient/client.
 In addition, a Clinical Supervisor and Negotiator from one of our northern Colorado Regional Peer Support Team agencies will accompany each ARMOR deployment.